dell/omnia-containers/README.md

 - Without SLURM repo, warning is shown but build continues
 - Built RPMs are available in `RpmFile/ldms/build/` directory
 - Requires Docker/Podman for container-based build
+- Supports both x86_64 and aarch64 architectures
+- Run this script on the respective platform to build for that architecture

 ---